 Please help preserve the native plants and animals protected in the parks.
 Leave them as you find them, undisturbed and safe.
 Hunting or carrying a loaded weapon is prohibited in all but a few parks.
-While you are more likely to encounter poisonous plants such as poison ivy or biting insects, you should be aware of the hazards posed by other wild plants and animals, too.
-Rattlesnakes, water moccasins.
-Gila monsters. and other poisonous reptiles, and refrain from the overuse and abuse of alcohol and drugs, a contributing factor to many park injuries and deaths.
+While you are more likely to encounter poisonous plants such as poison ivy or biting insects, you should be aware of the hazards posed you to follow Federal regulations and refrain from the overuse and abuse of alcohol and drugs, a contributing factor to many park injuries and deaths.
 Other rules and safety tips that are widespread throughout National Park Service areas are outlined below.
-Parks will provide you with more specific information in brochures, on signs, and on bulletin boards in camping areas and other park sites.
+More detailed information may be provided in park brochures, on signs, and on bulletin boards at camping areas and other park sites.
 If you have questions, talk with a ranger.

-Parks ask that you report any violation of park regulations that you witness.
+The National Park Service asks that you report any violation of park regulations that you witness.
 If you are injured or become ill, the staff can assist you by directing you to the nearest medical center, and, in some parks, by giving you emergency care.

-ticks, and animals carrying rabies and other transmittable diseases inhabit some parks.
+by other wild plants and animals, too.
+Rattlesnakes, Gila monsters, and other poisonous reptiles, ticks, and animals carrying rabies and other transmittable diseases inhabit some parks.
 Any wild creature, whether as large as a bison or moose or as small as a raccoon or prairie dog, is unpredictable and should be viewed from a distance.
 Feeding animals is prohibited.

 Campers should especially guard against attracting bears to their campsites.
 A close encounter with a grizzly, brown, or black bear can result in serious injury or death.
-Parks in bear country recommend, or sometimes require, that campers take certain precautions against bears.
+Parks in bear country recommend, or often require, that campers take certain precautions.
 One is to keep a clean campsite.
-Bears' sensitive noses can easily detect food and the smell of food left on cans. bottles, and utensils.
+Bears' sensitive noses can easily detect food and the smell of food left on cans, bottles, and utensils.
 Food should be stored in containers provided by the parks or in your vehicle-preferably out of sight in the trunk with all the windows tightly closed.
 Trash should be disposed of in bear-proof garbage cans or stored away with your food.
 In the backcountry, food should be hung from poles or wires that are provided or from a tree; inquire at the park as to the recommended placement.
 In treeless surroundings, campers should store food at least 50 yards from any campsite.